by Quillen Bradlee

 I am typing this is in the car.
 Captain is driving, listening to satellite radio, and feeling calm as there is less commuting traffic since it’s Saturday.
 Quill is sitting shotgun listening to his iPod, making randomly whimsical comments, chatting with Captain, and texting as per most of yesterday.
 Asia and Rowe sit in the way back listening to iPods and watching movies.
 Asia dotes on Rowe with an occasional smooch on the cheek, much to Rowe’s annoyance, while Rowe comments often on how much fun he’s having.
 I’m in the second row, flanked by luggage, with the flexibility of enjoying a movie too.
 Sam is busy doing her thing, less a novel part of the family, more a familiar presence, sometimes even an annoyance—a true family member.
 After getting on I-95 leaving Chester, we drive through the rest of Virginia, a lot of green littered with small brick ranches beside tidy yards.

 After about an hour, we cross into North Carolina, my birth state.
 We take a pee stop at a small gas station 20 minutes into our border-cross and three men are chatting in very heavy southern accents.
 I realize I’m barely understanding them.
 The snacks inside the store are different and called catchy things like Hunkey Dorey and Stuckey’s Pecan Log.
 Feeling a bit nostalgic, I buy a cheesy North Carolina refrigerator magnet that has a few towns on it, including my birth town of Jacksonville.
 We get in the car and continue on.
 The signs become noticeably different at this point, advertising fireworks, more fireworks, then cigarettes, then CHEAP cigarettes, then scratch biscuits, then gun shops, then South of the Border, which we decide to forego.
+(Captains Blog: Driving past South of The Border reminds me of the scene from The Holy Grail where the knights approach Camelot with excitement in their eyes, only to forego visitiing there because "Its a rather silly place".)

 We enter South Carolina and we pass our first palm tree (Tiff lets out a squeal of delight) and drive past tobacco fields and billboards advertising peach products, peach wine, pecans, and cherries . . . and “Clean Restrooms.”
 Truck stops are plenty as are the native roadkill: turtles and an armadillo.
 As we pass Providence, Dorchester, and Summerville, I realize I could be well on my way back to Reading were it not for the spelling of the last town, but instead we’re getting closer to Charleston!
 Yay!